microsoft/AzureStack_Network_Switch_Config_Generator/README.md

 - NTP information in cloud?
 Hostname will read from it.
 Define once in template.
 - Version, Description will be option for json input track only.
 - Config can be modular generated.
 Like VLAN, BGP, Static.

+### To DO
+- All key will be capitalize to unify to avoid typo.